 Permitted exterior finished materials include plastered unit masonry, adobe block, natural stone, southwest stucco finishes, clapboard, wood or fiber-cement siding or shingle, slate and natural log.
 Accent panels of metal, wood or natural stone may be utilized if approved by the ARC.
-Only natural stone (synthetic stone is not permitted) shall be used.
+The use of natural stone and other natural materials is highly encouraged.
+The use of synthetic or cultured materials may be approved by the ARC on a case by case basis based on quality, look, and feel.
 Vinyl siding, highly synthetic materials and CMU fired common brick will not be permitted.
-Faux versions of natural materials, are discouraged, but will be allowed at the discretion of the ARC (based on quality look and feel).
 All exterior materials shall be selected with fire mitigation in mind.
-(Refer to Appendix C for further details.)
+(Refer to Appendix B for further details.)